Skip to content

 return result

-1. Go to Console > Use Cases > Chart Query, select Add Data Source;
+1. Go to the Console > Scenarios > Chart Query, and select Add Data Source;

-2. Select the edited Function and fill in the parameter content;
+2. Choose the already edited Function and fill in the parameter content;

 Feedback